tayganr/purviewlab/modules/module16.md

 ## 3. Populate the Storage Account

-Before we can create a share, we must populate our storage account with some folders and files.
+Before we can create a share, we must populate our storage account with some data.

 1. From the Azure portal, navigate to your resource group, and open your **storage account**.